mattgodbolt/zindex/README.md

 [![Build Status](https://travis-ci.org/mattgodbolt/zindex.svg?branch=master)](https://travis-ci.org/mattgodbolt/zindex)

-# zindex - create an index on a compressed text file
+`zindex` creates and queries an index on a compressed, line-based text file in a time- and space-efficient way.

-Under development; example usage below subject to change.

 ### The itch I had